arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/1_structs.md

 determine the target shard for documents. _(cluster only)_

 @RESTSTRUCT{replicationFactor,collection_info,integer,optional,}
-contains how many copies of each shard are kept on different DBServers.
+contains how many copies of each shard are kept on different DB-Servers.
 _(cluster only)_

 @RESTSTRUCT{writeConcern,collection_info,integer,optional,}
-determines how many copies of each shard are required to be in sync on the different DBServers.
+determines how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less then these many copies in the cluster a shard will refuse to write.
 Writes to shards with enough up-to-date copies will succeed at the same time however.
 The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_